voltrevo/emp-wasm/README.md

 npm run demo
 ```

-The demo is a local webserver enabling console interaction.

-Open the url in the console in two tabs and run `simpleDemo('alice', 3)` in one and `simpleDemo('bob', 5)` in the other.
-This will begin a back-and-forth where each page prints `write(...)` to the console, which you can paste into the other console to send that data to the other instance (note: sometimes there are multiple writes, make sure to copy them over in order).
-After about 15 rounds you'll get an alert showing `8` (`== 3 + 5`).

 Requirements:
 - nodejs
 - [emscripten](https://emscripten.org/)

+### `consoleDemo`

+Open the url in the console in two tabs and run `consoleDemo('alice', 3)` in one and `consoleDemo('bob', 5)` in the other.
+This will begin a back-and-forth where each page prints `write(...)` to the console, which you can paste into the other console to send that data to the other instance (note: sometimes there are multiple writes, make sure to copy them over in order).
+After about 15 rounds you'll get an alert showing `8` (`== 3 + 5`).

+### `wsDemo`

+Similar to `consoleDemo`, but you can use `wsDemo` without copying anything back and forth.
+You need to run the websocket relay server in the background though, using `./node_modules/.bin/tsx scripts/relayServer.ts`.

 ## Uncertain Changes